-There have been no changes to Guilin Xianglong's accounting method in the last two years.
+There have not been any changes in the accounting methods used by the company over the last two years.

 A-5 Income statement

 Please fill in the following table.
 It requires information concerning all products produced and for the goods under consideration ('goods under consideration' (the goods) is defined in the Glossary of Terms in the appendix to this form).
 You should explain how costs have been allocated.